Annoying Technology Quandries in Everyday Life

 We'll Have to Reschedule

 I'm so stressed right now after going over the above forms of technology that I must stop this tour for now.
 I will notify you when I've rescheduled the rest of the journey.
 Please share your technology quandries and dysfunctions in the comments so I don't feel alone.
 Thanks for coming along.
-Now, I'm off to take some Xanax and go to bed.
+Now, I'm off to take some melatonin and go to bed.
 God bless.

 © 2018 Lori Colbo